-3. Each party is to list the exhibits on the yellow exhibit sheet provided by the clerk's office.
+3. Each party is to submit a list of their exhibits.
 The party should state to whom the exhibits belong, the number of each exhibit and a brief description.

 4. Each party is to provide the court with the original exhibit list and a copy of each exhibit that may be offered for the judge's use.